Copia-Labs/clone-org-repos/README.md

 The basic operation is by first configuring the INI file, and then running the EXE.
 If you run it without configuring the INI, it should ask you for the required information (token and org name).

-In v1.0, there is limited error checking on the INI data, so it will fail if you get the Org Name wrong, as an example.
+In v1.0, there is limited error checking on the INI data, so it will fail if it cannot find the INI, the Host URL is incorrect, or you get the Org Name wrong, as some examples.

 ## Configuration File
 The INI files options are: